-Physics looks to explain the Universe around us, from classical everyday experiences to interactions on the smallest sub-atomic and largest astronomical scale.
-As a department, we aim to prepare students for exam performance whilst stretching their horizons and imparting some of the passion we have for the subject.
+Physics looks to explain the universe around us, from everyday experiences to interactions on the smallest subatomic and largest astronomical scale.
+As a department, we aim to prepare students for exam performance whilst expanding their horizons and imparting some of the passion we have for the subject.
 All of this takes place in our Science Centre, providing outstanding facilities for the physicists of the future.

 - Our Science Centre was completed in 2017 to the highest of specifications, providing an outstanding facility for teaching and learning.
-The Centre includes 3 specialist Physics laboratories alongside general Science laboratories.
+The Centre includes three specialist Physics laboratories alongside general Science laboratories

 A Level Curriculum

 We follow the OCR A specification for Physics.
 We feel this specification gives the greatest range of study, including quantum, nuclear and medical physics.
 Along with the rigorous demands of the examinations, the specification provides a good basis for further study of Physics or related subjects.

 - Forces and Motion (motion, forces in action, work energy and power, materials, laws of motion and momentum)

 - This unit covers more advanced classical mechanics, moving away from one-dimensional problems to those in two dimensions and removing some of the simplifications used in GCSE Physics.
 The materials topic is especially useful for those considering study of engineering or materials science.

 - Electrons, Waves and Photons (charge and current, energy power and resistance, electrical circuits, waves, quantum physics)

 - This unit covers more advanced circuits, introducing Kirchhoff’s laws as a way of calculating currents and voltages.
 The waves topic covers the physics underlying the production of musical notes from instruments and the surprising consequences of interfering waves.
 Quantum physics introduces the concept of wave-particle duality through phenomena and calculations.